Efficient Vertex-Label Distance Oracles for Planar Graphs: Introduction

-Consider a vertex-to-vertex distance oracle for a graph with label set $L$.
-If the oracle works for general directed graphs then the vertex-to-label problem can be solved easily; add a distinct apex $v_\lambda$ for each label $\lambda \in L$, and connect every $\lambda$-labeled vertex to $v_\lambda$ with a zero length arc.
+Consider a vertex-vertex distance oracle for a graph with label set $L$.
+If the oracle works for general directed graphs then the vertex-label problem can be solved easily; add a distinct apex $v_\lambda$ for each label $\lambda \in L$, and connect every $\lambda$-labeled vertex to $v_\lambda$ with a zero length arc.
 Finding the distance from a vertex $u$ to label $\lambda$ is now equivalent to finding the distance between $u$ and $v_\lambda$.
-This approach presents two main difficulties when designing efficient oracles for planar graphs.
-First, adding apices breaks planarity.
+The main difficulty in applying this approach to oracle for directed planar graphs is that adding apices breaks planarity.
 In particular, it affects the separability of the graph.
-Thus, the reduction does not work with oracles that depend on planarity or on the existence of separators, which are more efficient than oracles for general graphs.
-Second, the reduction uses {\em directed} arcs, so it is unsuitable for oracles for undirected graphs.
-Using arcs in the reduction is crucial since connecting an apex with undirected zero length edges changes the distances in the graph.
-This is because the apex can be used to teleport between vertices with the same label.\footnote{Teleporting between vertices might be desirable in some applications.
-For example, calculating the walking distance between two locations without accounting traveling between train stations.}
+Thus, the reduction does not work with oracles that depend on planarity or on the existence of separators.

-We nonetheless use this approach, and show how to overcome these obstacles.
-We augment a directed and an undirected variants of a distance oracle of Thorup~\cite{Thorup} for planar graphs.
-These oracles rely on the existence of fundamental cycle separators in planar graphs, a property that breaks when apices are added to the graph.
-However, we observe that once the graph is separated, Thorup's oracle does not depend on planarity.
+Our contribution is in realizing and showing that the internal workings of vertex-vertex distances oracles for planar graphs due to Thorup~\cite{Thorup} can be extended to support vertex labels.
+Achieving this modification is non-trivial since introducing the apices needs to be done in a manner that guarantees correctness without compromising efficiency.
+Thorup's oracles rely on the existence of fundamental cycle separators in planar graphs, a property that breaks when apices are added to the graph.
+We observe, however, that once the graph is separated, Thorup's oracle does not depend on planarity.
 We therefore postpone the addition of the apices till a later stage in the construction of the distance oracle, when the graph has already been separated.
-We show that, nonetheless, approximate distances from any vertex to any label in the entire graph can be approximated.
-Moreover, we observe that Thorup's undirected oracle internally uses the same directed structures as in his directed oracle.
-It only depends on the undirectedness in making the number and sizes of these structures smaller than in the directed case.
-We extend this argument to handle vertex labels.
+We show that, nonetheless, approximate distances from any vertex to any label in the entire graph can be efficiently approximated.

+An earlier version of this paper claimed a simplified and more efficient vertex label distance oracle for undirected planar graphs.
+This claim turns out to be incorrect, as we briefly explain in Section~\ref{sec:undirected}.